 It vehemently opposes Pakistan's support for the war on terror and condemns General Musharraf for casting his lot with the US.
 It holds that Pakistan does not need any problematic alliances and that it is about time that Pakistan breaks off ties with the United States.
-Pakistan should strengthen ties with the Muslim world, the JI says, and advises the government to remain focused on peace talks with the Tehrik-i-Taliban Pakistan (TTP).
+14 Pakistan should strengthen ties with the Muslim world, the JI says, and advises the government to remain focused on peace talks with the Tehriki-Taliban Pakistan (TTP).
 The party prefers talks over military action against extremist groups, arguing that the use of force would exacerbate the problem.
+15

 On the question of joint security efforts and the presence of US troops in Afghanistan, the JI says that imperial powers follow their own interests and divide nations to manipulate them; it says that that is exactly what the US is doing in Afghanistan.
 The party says that there would be a civil war in Afghanistan if the US leaves now.
 It holds that it is the responsibility of Iran, Pakistan and all the stakeholders to set up an interim government in Afghanistan, and the armies of the Muslim world should stay there to support such a government.
-It also believes that the US has its eye on Central Asia's natural resources.
+If It also believes that the US has its eye on Central Asia's natural resources.
 It favors severing relations with the US and working for better ties with China.
 The US is responsible for the killing of Muslims in Palestine, Kashmir, Iraq and Afghanistan, the JI says.
-It supports the Afghan Taliban and considers President Karzai a US puppet and a major hurdle to peace talks between the Taliban and the US.
-The party says that Karzai's non-serious attitude would obstruct the withdrawal of NATO forces.
-The party supports trade not only with Afghanistan, but also with the rest of the Muslim world.
-It bemoans the fact that only 11% of Pakistan's imports and 17% of its exports are with Muslim countries and says that the government should not give control of national resources to the West.
-It believes that trade with Afghanistan is in favor of Pakistan, and the government should also strive to curb illegal cross-border trade in the region.18
+It supports the Afghan Taliban and considers President Karzai a US puppet and a major hurdle to peace talks between the Taliban and the

-&lt;sup>14 Azeez, Abdul Ghaffar, director, Foreign Affairs, JI.
+14 Azeez, Abdul Ghaffar, director, Foreign Affairs, JI.
 Telephonic interview by the authors, March 7th 2014.